 d.
 Cemetery, crematory or mausoleum.

 e.
 Commercial development of natural resources and extraction of raw materials such as rock, gravel or sand; provided, that fencing may be required where deemed necessary and that it is the intent of these regulations to require an orderly continuing use of all land permitted to be excavated for its resources.
-At the time an application is made for a conditional use, the applicant shall submit a general plan for restoration of the area to be excavated or to be used in any way as part of the operations.
-A conditional amendment shall be required for all new or expanded operations or re-opening of previously abandoned operations.
+At the time an application is made for a special use, the applicant shall submit a general plan for restoration of the area to be excavated or to be used in any way as part of the operations.
+A Special Use Permit shall be required for all new or expanded operations or re-opening of previously abandoned operations.
 Information to be submitted with the application includes the following:

 1) A plan showing the boundary of the entire tract, vehicular access routes and surfacing, prevailing wind directions, existing and proposed street rights-of-way, easements, water bodies, mining area and proposed fencing.